 As an incentive layer, Filecoin introduces blockchain, which further improves the mechanism of IPFS decentralized storage.
 Filecoin’s consensus is divided into storage and retrieval, and users need to make transactions with miners respectively.
 After a storage order is established, miners will store data in sectors (Filecoin’s basic storage unit, like a container for storing data), and prove their storage to the Filecoin network.
 In the retrieval market, users request a specific query, the retrieval miners broadcast the query, and retrieval miners with this content will return retrieval proposals containing price information to trade with users.

 This mechanism of Filecoin is completely different from AWS in traditional storage and has unmatchable advantages in storage permanence, security, and privacy protection.
+Filecoin offers a decentralized, market-based solution for storage, while AWS provides a centralized, cloud-based platform for storing and accessing data.
 The design of Filecoin does realize the distributed storage verification, but the system is still complex, and it is necessary to continuously challenge storage miners to verify continuous storage.
 For now, Filecoin is still in its initial stage, and it needs continuous optimization and promotion to compete with centralized storage.